siegelhannah/Eugene-crisis-response/data-analysis-README.md

 * Required libraries:
   * pandas
   * numpy
+  * matplotlib
+  * seaborn
+  * scikit-learn
-  * matplotlib (for optional visualizations)
+  * statsmodels (for statistical testing)

 ## Setup Instructions

-1. Extract the raw data files:
+1. Ensure you have completed the previous steps:

+  * Run `datacleaning-final.ipynb` first to generate `clean_data.csv`
+2. If you want to use an example, small dataset for reference:

   * Navigate to the `project-data` folder
-  * Extract the contents of `zipped-raw-data.zip` in the same directory
-  * Verify that all raw data files are now accessible
+  * Use `sample_clean_data.csv`
-2. Install required dependencies:
+3. Install required dependencies:

-      pip install pandas numpy matplotlib
+      pip install pandas numpy matplotlib seaborn scikit-learn statsmodels

 ## Running the Notebook

-1. Launch Jupyter Notebook/Lab in your project directory:
+1. Launch Jupyter Notebook/Lab:

       jupyter notebook